 As more services move online, it is no surprise that nursing education has followed.
 The convenience of online classes convinces many people that further education is possible while working and juggling family needs.
-More than half of schools offering Bachelor of Science in Nursing (BSN) completion programs offer at least part of their RN to BSN program online.
-This is in response to the demand from employers looking for nurses who have completed a bachelor’s degree.
+More than half of schools offering Bachelor of Science in Nursing (BSN) completion programs offer at least part of their RN to BS in Nursing program online.
+This is in response to the demand from employers looking for nurses who have completed a bachelor's degree.
 An American Association of Colleges of Nursing survey from 2014 showed that 80 percent of employers require or prefer nurses to have a baccalaureate degree.
-As such, many nurses turn to online RN to BSN programs to advance their education while working.
+As such, many nurses turn to online RN to BS in Nursing programs to advance their education while working.

 Advanced degrees help move nurses out of traditional roles